SkoolNotes/Taproot/2020BIO101/KBhBIO101CentralDogma.md

 | RNA-Dependent RNA Polymerase | _replicates_: takes RNA and makes more copy of it.
 Basically only viruses use it. |
 | Promoter | _signals_: DNA signal of the start of the DNA. |
 | Terminator | _signals_: DNA signal of the end of the DNA. |

+***

+# Central Dogma in a Paragraph

+The "silly" explanation of the Central Dogma that's a bit problematic is the phrase "DNA" informs "RNA" informs "Proteins".
+But of course the enviromental variablity, mutatability, and the surprising lack of permanence of all parts of this system makes this not entirely fully accurate.

+DNA could of course replicate, that's how one makes new cells.
+But in addition to this, during the process of transcription, there are also enviromental variations to the performance of promoters, etc.